ozoneapi/tecban-developer-portal/specification/resources and data models/pisp/international-standing-order-consents.md

   * "UK.OBIE.SortCodeAccountNumber" - The Identification field **must** be populated with the 6 digit Sort Code and 8 digit Account Number (a 14 digit field).
   * "UK.OBIE.IBAN" - The Identification field **must** be populated with the full IBAN.
   * "UK.OBIE.PAN" - The Identification field **must** be populated with the full PAN.
 A PAN may be an instrument (e.g., a debit card) linked to a payment account, and may not be the only PAN linked to the payment account.
 * The InstructedAmount object **must** be populated with the desired Amount and Currency of transfer, regardless of the currency of the DebtorAccount.
-I.e., a PSU may wish to transfer 100EUR from a GBP DebtorAccount (InstructedAmount will be 100EUR), or 100GBP in EUR (the InstructedAmount will be 100GBP).
+I.e., a PSU may wish to transfer 100EUR from a R$ DebtorAccount (InstructedAmount will be 100EUR), or 100R$ in EUR (the InstructedAmount will be 100R$).
 * The CurrencyOfTransfer **must** be used to specify the currency the funds will be transferred.
-I.e., a PSU may wish to transfer 100USD from a GBP DebtorAccount to a Rupee INR CreditorAccount in India.
+I.e., a PSU may wish to transfer 100USD from a R$ DebtorAccount to a Rupee INR CreditorAccount in India.
 * The ChargeBearer field is used by the PISP to indicate the bearer of charges.
 An ASPSP must Reject the Initiation request if the requested charge allocation cannot be fulfilled.
 * Permission field is restricted to "Create", however, may be extended to "Update" and "Delete" in a future iteration of the specification.